mithunshanbhag/mithunshanbhag.github.io/_posts/2018-11-13-awesome-dev-tools-that-I-rarely-use-now.md

 ---
 layout: post
-title:  Awesome dev tools that I rarely use now.
+title:  Awesome dev tools that I rarely use now
 ---

 This is a list of really awesome tools, apps and utilities that were used very heavily by me in a past life.
 I still whip these out whenever needed, but I really don't use them on a daily basis anymore.